suba-suresh/Leamington-Spa-Adventures/README.md

 # Welcome to Leamington Spa Adventures Blog

-## A Community-Driven Photography and Exploration Blog
+## A Community-Driven Photography and Exploration Blog in West Midlands

 Leamington Spa Adventures Blog celebrates the beauty of Leamington Spa and the West Midlands through the lens of our talented community.
 We offer a platform for photographers and adventurers to share their stories, inspire others, and connect with like-minded individuals.

 [Link to Live Site](#)

 This project is created to showcase local beauty and foster community engagement through photography and storytelling.